phpearth/docs/interop/make.md

 * Language independent - the only dependency you need is Make tool.
 * Simpler and cleaner base syntax for defining targets compared to a shell script.
+* Make can compare timestamps of the prerequisites and targets and executes given recipes only if prerequisites are updated (for example, no need to reinstall everything, if there is no change in the given dependencies).

 Today there are many different flavors of Make tool on different systems.
 In this chapter the GNU Make tool version 4 and above will be used.
 Linux by default uses